joestack/tfc-vault-cluster/README.md

 * AWS credentials
 * a SSH key available within your selected AWS region
-* a Route53 zone to be able to create some DNS records
+* a Route53 zone to create some DNS records

 Just have a look into `variables.tf` and change it to your needs.